Darren Cullen (graffiti artist): Artwork

 In 2012, Cullen worked for the London 2012 Olympic Games, painting the stage sets for the opening ceremony.

-Cullen created a Hyperrealist mural of Kate Middleton and royal baby on a wall at Brookland Lake, Snodland, Kent.
+Cullen created a Hyperrealist mural of Kate Middleton and a "royal baby" on a wall at Brookland Lake, Snodland, Kent.

-Cullen also donates pieces of artwork to non-profit organizations for underprivileged children.
+Cullen has been donating pieces of artwork to non-profit organizations for underprivileged children.

-Rockmount Infants School in Upper Norwood received a council community grant to commission Cullen & fellow artist Paul Barlow to paint two sea murals on the classroom walls.
+Rockmount Infants School in Upper Norwood received a council community grant to commission Cullen and fellow artist Paul Barlow to paint two sea murals on the classroom walls.

 Cullen has given credit to street artist Banksy saying: "If it wasn't for Banksy, graffiti would still be about vandalism".

 Graffiti Kings

 Cullen founded Graffiti Kings, a commercial graffiti and street art company based on Leake Street in London.
 The company provided spraycan artwork and branding to major international brands.
 They have also appeared on BBC TV programme Young Apprentice.
 Graffiti Kings represents around 30 artists.

 History

 Graffiti Kings was founded in 1999 as a movement by Cullen.
 Graffiti Kings became an organised business in 2007.